OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

-+++ title = "Helping You Understand The Syntax of Jetpack Compose"
+---
+author: Oussama Hafferssas
+cover: /img/03_understanding_jetpack_compose_syntax/cover_compose_syntax_compressed.svg
-date = "2021-01-15"
+date: "2021-01-15"
-author = "Oussama Hafferssas"
-cover ="/img/03_understanding_jetpack_compose_syntax/cover_compose_syntax_compressed.svg"
-description = "In this article, I will clarify the syntax of *Jetpack Compose* by using pure Kotlin, interactive code snippets that you can run and modify, and what you already know about Object-Oriented Programming.
-I will also explain some of the frequently used fancy words when using *Compose*." tags = ["Compose", "Kotlin", "Dev"]
+description: In this article, I will clarify the syntax of *Jetpack Compose* by using pure Kotlin, interactive code snippets that you can run and modify, and what you already know about Object-Oriented Programming.
+I will also explain some of the frequently used fancy words when using *Compose*.
-+++
+tags:
+- Compose
+- Kotlin
+- Dev
+title: Helping You Understand The Syntax of Jetpack Compose
+---

 [![KotlinWeekly](https://img.shields.io/badge/Featured%20in%20Kotlin%20Weekly-%23233-blue.svg?style=flat)](https://mailchi.mp/kotlinweekly/kotlin-weekly-233)